BrentGrammer/go-api/README.md

 ## Usage with Docker

 - Build the image with: `docker build -t goapi:latest .`
-- Run the docker container with: `docker run goapi:latest`
+- Run the docker container with: `docker run -p 8000:8000 goapi:latest`
 - Access API on exposed port 8000

 ### Docker compose